Radicals of Lie-solvable Novikov algebras: Introduction

-In the paper \cite{TUZ}, V.~N.~Zhelyabin, K.~M.~Tulenbaev, and U.~U.~Umirbaev proved that in a Lie-solvable Novikov algebra over a field of characteristic not equal to 2, the commutator ideal is right nilpotent.
-They also showed that in a Lie-metabelian Novikov algebra, the commutator ideal is nilpotent of index 4.
-In the paper \cite{DIU}, V.~Dotsenko, N.~Ismailov, and U.~Umirbaev proved that a Novikov algebra with a polynomial identity over a field of characteristic~0 is Lie-solvable and right-associator nilpotent, and its commutator ideal is right nilpotent.
-The equivalence of the solvability of the commutator ideal and the right-associator nilpotency of a Novikov algebra over a field of characteristic not 2 was proved by V.~N.~Zhelyabin and A.~S.~Panasenko in \cite{ZP2024}.
-The solvability of graded Novikov algebras was studied by V.~N.~Zhelyabin and U.~U.~Umirbaev in \cite{UZ2021}.
+In \cite{TUZ}, V.~N.~Zhelyabin, K.~M.~Tulenbaev, and U.~U.~Umirbaev established that the commutator ideal of any Lie-solvable Novikov algebra over a field of characteristic different from 2 is right nilpotent.
+They also established that the commutator ideal of every Lie-metabelian Novikov algebra is nilpotent of index 4.
+In \cite{DIU}, V.~Dotsenko, N.~Ismailov, and U.~Umirbaev proved that every Novikov algebra satisfying a polynomial identity over a field of characteristic~0 is Lie-solvable and right-associator-nilpotent, and has a right nilpotent commutator ideal.
+In \cite{ZP2024}, V.~N.~Zhelyabin and A.~S.~Panasenko proved that, for a Novikov algebra over a field of characteristic different from 2, the commutator ideal is solvable if and only if the algebra is right-associator-nilpotent.
+In \cite{UZ2021}, V.~N.~Zhelyabin and U.~U.~Umirbaev studied the solvability of graded Novikov algebras.

-This paper is organized as follows.
-Chapter 2 studies the right-nil Novikov algebras.
-We prove that the extension of a right-nilpotent ideal by a right-nil algebra is a right-nil algebra.
-Chapter 3 is devoted to radicals of Lie-solvable Novikov algebras.
-We prove that Lie-solvable Novikov algebras have locally solvable and right-nil radicals, which coincide with the Baer radical.
-We prove that Lie-solvable Novikov algebras have a left-quasiregular radical, which coincides with the Andrunakievich radical.
-In Chapter 4, we note the stability of some properties with respect to the Gelfand-Dorfman construction and give some examples.
+The paper is organized as follows.
+Section 2 is devoted to the study of right nil Novikov algebras.
+In particular, we prove that an extension of a right nilpotent ideal by a right nil algebra is again a right nil algebra.
+Section 3 is devoted to the study of radicals in Lie-solvable Novikov algebras.
+We prove that the locally solvable radical and the right nil radical of a Lie-solvable Novikov algebra exist and coincide with the Baer radical.
+We prove that every Lie-solvable Novikov algebra has a left quasiregular radical, which coincides with the Andrunakievich radical.
+In Section 4, we study the stability of several properties under the Gelfand--Dorfman construction and present a number of examples.

-\section{Nil Novikov algebras}
+\section{Nil Novikov Algebras}

-In any Novikov algebra $A$, the following identities hold:
+In any Novikov algebra $A$, the following identity holds: